 You’ll find throttle body cleaner and MAF sensor cleaner here on the Consumables page of this site.

 Fitting Performance Exhaust System

-Depending on the system your fitting you may need a drill, cutting tools and a MIG welder.
+Depending on the system you are fitting, you may need a drill, cutting tools, and a MIG welder.

 Fit Performance Brake Pads

 Replacing brake pads are another easy-to-nail maintenance/mod a DIY’er can do.
 You’ll need a brake caliper wind back tool.
 It’s a specialized tool but not expensive, and when you see how easy changing pads are, you’ll never pay for a brake job again.

 A wind back tool pushes the pistons back into the caliper, which makes room for the new pads.
 You’ll need to apply some brake lube to the brake caliper slides, rail, and pads.
 You’ll find a wind back tool and brake lube listed here on the Brake repair tools page.

 I wrote a post about changing brake pads here, “Brake pads won’t fit”.